lkerr/groundfish-MSE/documentation/econ_module.md

 # Economic module documentation
 ### Min-Yang Lee; Anna Birkenbach (Min-Yang.Lee@noaa.gov; abirken@udel.edu)

 <br> Describes the code that implements the "Economic Simulation Module" in the management strategy evaluation.
-Also describes a sub-model (runSim_econonly.R and runEcon_moduleonly.R) that have been modified to only simulate the economic component of the model.

 ***
 ### Status
-The code runs the econonomic only model.
+The code adds an  econonomic component to the MSE model.
 We' are missing a few features for the integrated model.
-When mproc.csv contains a row with ImplementationClass=="Economic", the economic model will run.
+When mproc.csv contains a row with ``ImplementationClass=="Economic"``, the economic model will run.
+When you want to run the Economic model, you have to specify a few more columns in mproc.csv that are not necessary when ``ImplementationClass=="Standard Fisheries"``

 ## Overview
-The runSim.R file has been modified to allow for an economic model of harvesting to substitute for a standardFisheries model of implementation error.
-The economic module can be viewed as an alternative to the get_implementationF() function in a the standard fisheries model.
+The ``runSim.R`` file has been modified to allow for an economic model of harvesting to substitute for a standardFisheries model of implementation error.
+The economic module can be viewed as an alternative to the ``get_implementationF()`` function in a the standard fisheries model.
 It takes inputs from the stock dynamics models and outputs an F_full.
 It also constructs some economic metrics, but I haven't coded where to save them yet.

 ## Statistics Behind the Economic simulation module